gBatiista/swift-send-backend/README.md

   }

-  2 - Method: `DELETE` in `('/delete/:id')` To delete an existing delivery you need to pass delivery id in the request parameters.
+  2 - Method: `DELETE` in `('/delete/:id')` Only an admin user can delete a delivery, to delete an existing delivery you need to pass the delivery ID in the request parameters.

   3 - Method: `'GET'` in `('/:id')` You will receive information about the delivery and the user who created it.